-- Patients had timely access to initial assessment, test results, diagnosis and treatment. - Waiting times, delays and cancellations were minimal and managed appropriately. - Patients with the most urgent needs had their care and treatment prioritised. - Patients reported that the appointment system was easy to use. - Referrals and transfers to other services were undertaken in a timely way.
+- Patients had timely access to initial assessment, test results, diagnosis and treatment. - Waiting times, delays and cancellations were minimal and managed appropriately. - Patients with the most urgent needs had their care and treatment prioritised. - Appointments could be made by telephone or in person.
+Patient feedback had not indicated any concerns about making appointments. - Referrals and transfers to other services were undertaken in a timely way.